CodeNow/on-prem-terraform/README.md

 [kops]() is a tool to automatically spin up

 ```
-source create-k8-cluster.bash environments/main.tfvars
+bash create-k8-cluster.bash environments/main.tfvars
 ```

 ### Step 6: Apply configuration

 Finally, it's time to create the infrastructure.
-This include the kuberentes cluster, the auto scaling group for the dock workers, and the RDS database.
+This includes the kuberentes cluster, the auto scaling group for the dock workers, and the RDS database.

-If you with to review the resources to be created, first run `terraform plan -var-file="environments/main.tfvars"`.
+If you want to review the resources to be created, first run `terraform plan -var-file="environments/main.tfvars"`.

 When you're ready to apply changes, just run